Make sure your tax preparer is registered.

 Consumers have the right to ask for an estimate before having their taxes prepared.
 Tax preparers may not charge you fees based on the amount of taxes you owe or your anticipated refund.

 Avoid Refund “Advances” or “Checks.”

 Some preparers advertise “refund advances” that are “free” and deducted from your refund but be sure to check the fine print and look for any fees.
 Ask for the price with and without the advance and compare prices of other preparers to make sure the price isn’t higher because of the advance.
-If you have a bank account and file your taxes electronically, you can arrange for direct deposit of your refund in as little eight days.
+If you have a bank account and file your taxes electronically, you can arrange for direct deposit of your refund in as little as 8 days.

 Read the fine print about prepaid and gift cards.

-Some preparers offer to put some or all of your refund on a prepaid or gift card, be sure to check how much you will be charged for this option.
+Some preparers offer to put some or all of your refund on a prepaid or gift card.
+Be sure to check how much you will be charged for this option.
 Also, know the fees associated with using, not using (dormancy) or reloading the card, if it has an expiration date and what happens if the card is lost.

 File for free!

 If you earned $72,000 or less in 2021, use NYC Free Tax Prep

 to file for free and keep your whole refund.
 Visit nyc.gov/taxprep

 File a complaint with DCWP.